brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty/index.md

 1. Navigate to your *default* downloads destination, `C:\Users\JohnDoe\Downloads\`.

-2. To get the latest version of Embedded Dart Sass, go to its [GitHub releases page](https://github.com/sass/dart-sass-embedded/releases) and download the corresponding `tar.gz` archive file for your particular system architecture:
+2. To get the latest version of Dart Sass, go to its [GitHub releases page](https://github.com/sass/dart-sass/releases) and download the corresponding `tar.gz` archive file for your particular system architecture:
 	- x64 (`windows-x64`)
 	- IA-32 (`windows-ia32`)
 3. In the Windows Taskbar search box, search for `cmd`.